-Some of them only got thirty dollars a month in the olden days.
-I remember I worked for only thirty dollars a month, twenty-eight at one time, twenty-six at first.
-I had thirty dollars a month.
+Some of them got thirty dollars a month in the olden days.
+I remember working for only thirty dollars a month -- twenty-eight at one time, twenty-six at first.
+I had thirty dollars a month later on.
 Still, they had a pretty good check when they came out of the logging camps, because the dollar was valued as a full dollar in their country.
 Now there isn't much valuation in the dollar.
 The price of things now is high.
 Now you may have lots of money all right, but it sure goes fast when you begin to buy now.
 But thirty dollars a month was a lot of money in those days.
-They could live on thirty dollars a month them days.
-In them days there wasn't much taxes, or no taxes at all, on a lot of stuff they bought.
+They could live on thirty dollars a month.
+In those days there wasn't much taxes -- or no taxes at all -- on a lot of stuff they bought.
 And the dollar was valued.
 It was a full dollar those days.
 There was a difference in life.
 There was a difference in what you buy.

 Road contractors, the railroad, and logging all paid about the same in those days.
 They compare about the same -- for laborers.
 I think the railroad did well.
 Railroad companies paid well, but you have to wait for your pay.
 One thing about the railroad is that you'll have to work 'till payday.
 And when you want to quit, you sign off then, at payday.
 On the railroad they had regular paydays, which was satisfactory to the poor people, or to the lumberjacks, and when they stayed on the job they got their check on a certain date.
-And when they quit they got their check.
-And also the timberworkers got their checks.
+And even when they quit they got their check on payday.
+And also the timber workers got their checks.

 How much you were paid depends on what company you work for.
-It's all done by a good man who works for the company.
+It's all figured out by a good man who works for the company.
 There's one who adjusts your pay.
-Maybe there are a few men who just put in their time -- but you can't fool the logger, you can't fool the farmer, you can't fool the timberworker.
+Maybe there are a few workers who just put in their time -- but you can't fool the logger, you can't fool the farmer, you can't fool the timber worker.
 And everything that you do in labor is reported.
 The boss is the one that adjusts your pay.
-He adjusts your valuation, the price the company pays you.
+He adjusts your valuation -- the price the company pays you.
 About 1918-'19 twenty-six dollars a month was the going price for common labor.
-I don't know how much the boss would make, I wouldn't know.
-I think the boss gets just the same amount as the workers.
+I don't know how much the boss would make; I wouldn't know.
+I think the boss gets just about the same amount as the workers.
 He may get a little more because he has to run here and there to see the crew.
-But he had two or three helpers assigned to him, so he didn't have that much extra to take care of.
-Ho, boy!
+But he had only two or three helpers assigned to him, so he didn't have that much extra to take care of.

-Later on in years, quite a few years later, they also sold the timber to the railroad company.
-They hewed a log out and sold it, and that was good money, about 25 cents a log.
+Later on in years -- quite a few years later -- they also sold timber to the railroad company.
+They hewed a log out and sold it, and that was good money -- about 25 cents a log.
 It was 25 cents! for a stick eight feet long.
 It was pine, Norway, or any kind -- including cedar and tamarack.
 They sold the best lumber then to the railroad companies.
 What's good, they sold to the railroad.

 Later on, loggers also did some piece-cutting on Forestry contracts.
-When I started piece-cutting, later on, we got two dollars and a half a thousand(24) for white pine.
+When I started piece-cutting -- later on -- we got two dollars and a half a thousand(25) for white pine.
 We got two and a half a thousand, but that was later on.
-I've seen times, in the olden days, when they made seventy-five cents a thousand.
+I've seen times -- in the olden days -- when they made seventy-five cents a thousand.
 Yuh, in the old days, that's how hard it was to get the money.

 We worked as a partners‑ship.
-Two people in a day -- in the days of the original Norway and white pine -- could cut about, about, two or three thousand feet -- that's given room for exaggeration.
-I don't know.
+Two people in a day -- in the days of the original Norway and white pine -- could cut about, about -- two or three thousand feet -- that's given room for exaggeration.
 I don't know exactly.
 I'm forgetting lots.
 I have too much on my head to think way back on some things.

 "Boy it must-a been good days," they ask me.

 "It was good days.
 On the other hand you had to work for what you got."
-If you got five-hundred feet a tree, let's say, you cut two trees and you had enough for your partner's share.
+If you got five-hundred feet a tree, let's say, and you cut two trees, you had enough for your partner's share.
 If you cut three or four trees, he got his $2.50 a day, and you got yours.
 Yea.
 If you get two and a half a thousand, and you get, let's say, four trees for the two of you, that's five dollars a day.
 Ya.
 Five dollars.
-He get's two and a half; I get two and a half.
-At that time, later on, we would be making sixty, seventy-five dollars a month, if we were getting that many trees.
+He gets two and a half; I get two and a half.
+At that time -- later on -- we would be making sixty, seventy-five dollars a month, if we were getting that many trees.
 But that was later on.
 See, they kept raising what they were paying.

-But in actual fact that two thousand feet is poor scale, compared to the White loggers.
+But in actual fact that two thousand feet is poor scale, compared to the white loggers.
 There were good Norwegians and Swedes that knew how to sharpen the saw.
 And with their saws they sure could make six or seven thousand feet a day!
 But they had reaches.
-Geeze!
 They had eight foot saws, and saws seven-and-half feet.
-Geeze.
-Geeze . . . , that was bright!

-I believe nowadays, for a thousand feet, they probably get six or five dollars.
+I believe now-a-days, for a thousand feet, they probably get six or five dollars.
 That's six or five dollars a thousand.
-But now, in this day and age, so much is taken out(25) that it goes back to two and a half a thousand again.
+But now, in this day and age, so much is taken out(26) that it goes back to two and a half a thousand again.

-But now they have that tax.
+But now they have that tax on the forestry.
 I wish we had that long ago.
 The country wouldn't have suffered so much.
 There wouldn't have been so much pressure on taxes later on.
 We started in a little bit late, but it wasn't too late.
 Still, it works out good, you know.
-I think it helps to better this part of the country by not taking the cream and just leaving the skim milk here.
-Now we have some cream that drops back.
+I think it helps to better this part of the country by not taking the cream out of this area and just leaving the skim milk here.
+Now we have some cream that drops back into the area.

 The Government gives us just enough to be satisfied with.
-But that's going to help the country.
-The taxes are dropping back a little bit.
-If you want to continue working, you have to continue taxing.
-In that way the Federal and State continue making money on both sides.
+But that's going to help the country too.
+And the income taxes are dropping a little bit back into the area.
+If you want to continue working, you have to continue with the taxing.
+In that way the Federal and State continue making money on both sides -- labor and production.
 Then the money that comes back is a help to the whole area.
 It helps the whole area.
 That's a good thing.

 Now you're able to pay taxes.
-We weren't able to pay taxes on thirty dollars because we didn't really have it.
-We only got thirty dollars a month, but I suppose we could have been able to pay taxes.
-The price of food was right down then, but now the price of food is way up, the cost of living is way up.
+We weren't able to pay taxes on thirty dollars a month because we didn't really have it to pay.
+We only got thirty dollars a month, but I suppose we could have been able to pay some taxes.
+The price of food was right down then, but now the price of food is way up; the cost of living is way up.
 Now with the living up they should make a lot of money, and they should tax them because there are more schools now, and necessary money has to be spent in the area.
 Now they say the prices of everything are high.
 They are high, but I think they think they're making more now -- even with the taxes taken out.

 Now they make big money.
 It took us a whole month to make forty dollars, and now, as I hear, some of them make thirty, forty dollars a day in the mines.
 Now people get twenty, twenty-five, thirty, forty dollars a day!

-They buy; eveybody'd buy.
-Pretty soon there's a city, a town, a little town.
-Pretty soon it's run cooperatively.(26) Everything was coming.
+They buy; everybody'd buy.
+Pretty soon there's a city, a town -- a little town.
+Pretty soon it's run cooperatively.(27) Everything was coming along in those days.
 The horses were in the pasture and pretty soon cars came.
-It's fun to drive a car over rough roads, but the roads are getting better.
+It's no fun to drive a car over rough roads, but the roads are getting better.
 Pretty soon their cars wear out 'cause they don't take care of their cars.
-They last a long time if you take care of them, but when they make them go continually they don't last.
+Cars last a long time if you take care of them, but when they make them go continually they don't last.
 Their car breaks down and they buy another one, and it takes money to buy it.
-But they had to take care of the horses or they wouldn't have any horse.
+They can just leave a car sit there when they run out of money . . . and they do.
+But in the olden days they had to take care of the horses or they wouldn't have any horse.
 See the difference?
 The old man was watching, the mother was watching: that horse has got to be taken care of.
 But that's not the way it is with the car.
 All they have to do is put in gas, put on new tires, and what you put in comes to money.
-You have to pay.
-Instead of working out there with a horse and bringing in logs, wood, anything, plowing, cultivating, and doing your chores, when the cars came, everybody said, "Let's go.
+You have to pay something when you use a car, and there's no return on that.
+Instead of working out there with a horse and bringing in logs, wood, anything, plowing, cultivating, and doing your chores, when the cars came everybody said, "Let's go.
 Let's go.
 Where?
 Where?
 Where?"
+And that costs money.

-Not too long ago I did reading in a book(29) write-up they call The Republic or something like that.
+Not too long ago I did reading in a book(30) write-up they call The Republic or something like that.
 That's quite a book‑prediction.
 It's a prediction of what's coming.
-It's really the same as the old man was telling me, right on the spot, in Duluth, quite a number of years ago.
-It's a prediction that the country is getting in the hole, each and every one of the United States is dropping in the hole every year.
-And to pay that debt that the United States is dropping in, each and every child will have to pay about, what did he say?, I think they figure that the labor would have to pay about forty-five to fifty dollars a day for every person.
+It's really the same as the old man was telling me -- right on the spot, in Duluth -- quite a number of years ago.
+It's a prediction that the country is getting in the hole; each and every one in the United States is dropping in the hole every year.
+And to pay that debt that the United States is dropping in each and every child will have to pay about . . . what did he say? . . .
+I think they figure that the labor would have to pay about forty-five to fifty dollars a day for every person.